plthon/ai-notebooks/README.md

-# predictive-analytics-and-modelling-using-python-1
+# Predictive Analytics and Modelling using Python
-Predictive Analytics and Modelling Project using Python on DVD Rental dataset.
+This is an incompletePredictive Analytics and Modelling Project using Python on DVD Rental dataset.
+The datasets are modelled using Dimentional Modelling technique using Star Schema.